By Gilly Carr

 The V-sign campaign was propagated by the BBC in 1941, encouraging the occupied peoples of Europe to make the sign of V-for-victory to make the occupiers feel that they were surrounded by a hostile resistance army.
 The BBC intended it to be a ‘war of nerves’.
 As well as making the V-sign with fingers spread and palm out, people drew up Vs on walls, roads, road-signs, windows and doorways.
 They made the V-sound using Morse code (dot-dot-dot-dash) and by playing Beethoven’s Fifth (or V) symphony, and through various other ingenious means.
 The Channel Islanders were willing players in this campaign.

-Although Winifred did not wrote her own account of what happened to her, our most reliable source is an article published in the early 1950s by her Canadian cousin, Poppy Thompson.
+Although Winifred did not write her own account of what happened to her, our most reliable source is an article published in the early 1950s by her Canadian cousin, Poppy Thompson.
 That account is as follows:

 ‘Just before the Germans took over, Winnie’s children were evacuated to Scotland.
 To fill the void, Winnie got a job as a waitress in the Royal Hotel, where one of the foreign employees was an ardent admirer of Hitler.
 Winnie was an equally fervent admirer of Winston Churchill.
 Each day this staff member would greet her with “Good morning, Mrs Green.
 Heil Hitler!”
 To which she would retort, “Good morning.
 Heil Churchill!”